What Are the Best Walking and Running Apps?

 Versatile tracking: Goes beyond walking and running to include other activities like hiking and cycling.

-Detailed route planning: Helps you discover new paths and explore your surroundings.
+Detailed route planning: This feature helps you find new places to go and explore your local area.

 Community features: Allows you to follow friends, join groups, and share your workouts.